pyretis.testing package

 Returns:

-pyretis.testing.compare.compare_files_columns(file1, file2, file_type, skip=None)[source]
+pyretis.testing.simulation_comparison.compare_data_by_columns(file1, file2, file_type, skip=None)[source]

-Compare two output PyRETIS files.
+Compare two output PyRETIS data files by columns.

 This method compares files where numbers are stored in columns and the columns have specific labels.
 Here, we also compare labels and comments.